 What happened next:

 The band’s fifth album, the overly-ambitious Small World, was released in 1988, and contained only one top ten hit, “Perfect World.”
-The band’s winning streak ended there.
+The band’s winning streak ended there and then.
 One more album of new material by the original lineup followed, 1991’s Hard At Play) before the band descended into the abyss of recording oldies albums, lineup changes and playing dumpier and dumpier dives.

 Fun fact: Huey Lewis played harmonica on Thin Lizzy’s Live & Dangerous album.